 2. Use your secured credit card, but not too much

 Once you've paid your security deposit and received your secured credit card, make a habit of using it regularly – don't save it for emergencies.
-That's because regular, controlled credit card spending and repayment habits help build credit.
+Regular, controlled credit card spending and repayment habits help build credit.
 Consider using your new credit card at places like the gas station so you can more easily anticipate what your month‐end balance might be.
 Save your receipts and check your balance regularly, keeping your balance low.
 But no matter how high your balance grows, make sure you have a plan to pay it off.

 3. Make your credit card payments on time, all the time